mike-jacks/todo-app-backend-to-existing-frontend/README.md

 Within the `backend` folder, run the following command to install the requirements:
 `pip install -r requirements.txt`

-## Generate new database file

-within `backend` folder, run:
-`python db.py`

-This will create the db for your todo items.

 ## Running the Backend Server

 Open a terminal session and run the following command within the `backend` folder:
 `uvicorn main:app --reload`

 Your backend server should now be running on `http://127.0.0.1:8000`
+A database will automatically be generated if one is not available

 ## Running the Frontend Server